Procurement Glossary

 An exchange rate clause defines precise mechanisms for handling currency fluctuations.
 It typically includes the following elements:

-- Thresholds for price adjustments (usually 3-5%)
+- Threshold values for price adjustments (usually 3-5%)

 - Calculation methodology and reference dates